Kiuwan logo

 Advantage Number 3

 SAST tools can easily integrate into an already established process in an organization’s software development lifecycle.
-They will work within an integrated development environment, work with bug trackers, source repositories, and other testing tools.
+They will work within an integrated development environment, with bug trackers, source repositories, and other testing tools.
 The smooth interfacing will further ensure that security testing is consistent and thorough.

 Advantage Number 4

-Generally, the term threat assessment is defined as “agents that violate the protection of information assets” [US_CERT–United States Computer Emergency Readiness Team].
-Although the emphasis is on seeking and eliminating the external threat, the U.S. CERT does recognize the importance of “Code Analysis,” “White Box” or “Black Box” Code Analysis Tools to manage risksThe advantage of SAST tools is that the code analysis can be done in a way seamlessly integrated with software development.
+Generally, threat assessment is defined as “agents that violate the protection of information assets” [US_CERT–United States Computer Emergency Readiness Team].
+Although the emphasis is on seeking and eliminating external threats, the U.S. CERT recognizes the importance of “Code Analysis,” “White Box,” or “Black Box” Code Analysis Tools in managing risks.
+The advantage of SAST tools is that code analysis can be seamlessly integrated with software development.

 Advantage Number 5

 SAST software is relatively fast without cutting corners.
 There are several methods for conducting source code reviews.
 In the top-down approach, the auditor examines the source code for certain types of vulnerabilities without bringing to bear an understanding of the specifics of how the program functions.
-This approach may be useful in some cases but any vulnerability requiring knowledge of the program’s deep architecture will be missed.
+This approach may be useful in some cases, but any vulnerability requiring knowledge of the program’s deep architecture will be missed.
 The bottom-up approach incorporates a deep knowledge of the way the program works.
-This approach is relatively thorough but very time consuming and expensive.
+This approach is relatively thorough but very time-consuming and expensive.

 SAST tools compare favorably to manual audits because,